gabeklein/entangled-io/README.md

 ### `@entangled/express`

-> Consuming an arbitarily deep map of functions, this plugin (specifically for express apps) will expose those functions as REST endpoints for the client-adaptor to bind to at run-time.
+> Consuming an arbitarily deep map of functions, this plugin (specifically for express apps) will expose those functions as an endpoint for the client-adaptor to bind to at run-time.

 <br/>